Eliminating Waste

 Partially Done Work

 Keeping the amount of partially done work to a minimum is the key.
 Agile software development methods help in this regard.
-Having teams tackling small amounts of work (Sprints/Iterations) with the changes being deployed to the production environment as soon as they are ready helps.
-Continuous Integration ci is a powerful technique for managing development.
+For example, having teams tackling small amounts of work (Sprints/Iterations) with the changes being deployed to the production environment as soon as they are ready.
+Also, Continuous Integration ci is a powerful technique for managing development.
 It reduces the time between making a change and having that change in production (adding value to the customer).

 Extra Features